 Now, I think it is important that I reply to the questions you raised in the broader context of other things I have discovered over the past several years.
-The other things I’m referring to are: 1) three errors I have discovered that reappear every several centuries and lead countless Catholics out of the Church; 2) Some serious errors (and heresies) in the writings of Archbishop Lefebvre, some of which are grave in themselves, and others that have been extremely grave and destructive in their effects.
+The other things I’m referring to are: 1) three errors that re-emerge every several centuries and lead countless Catholics out of the Church; 2) Some serious errors (and heresies) in the writings of Archbishop Lefebvre, some of which are grave in themselves, and others that have been extremely grave and destructive in their effects.

 Please don’t take anything I say as an attack on you (which it definitely is not), but I do want to be as upfront and honest as possible in this reply.

 In studying the history Sedevacantism (which has existed almost continuously for the past seven centuries), I found that the following three errors always seem to go together.
 They are: